abuccilli/abuccilli.github.io/_pages/cv.md

 * <b>Graduate Research Assistant / On-site lab user,</b> European Center for Nuclear Research (CERN), Geneva, Switzerland, Spring 2016 - Summer 2017
   <br> While based on-site at CERN, I was primarily involved with:

-  * Detector operations: Regular 24/7 on-call expert for the CMS hadron calorimeter (HCAL) subdetector responsible for addressing problems and in charge of coordinating activity during daily meetings; and
+  * Detector operations: Regular 24/7 on-call expert for the CMS detector responsible for promptly addressing problems with flexibility and coordinating activity during daily meetings

-  * Detector analysis: Member of HCAL group responsible for monitoring and analyzing its data for issues and maintaining code for constantly evolving detector hardware.
-Data analysis performed for synchronizing the 3500 HCAL readout channels used during data taking, separately during 2016 and 2017.
+  * Detector performance: Utilized a data analysis to synchronize all 3500 new detector readout channels for production use in 2016 and 2017

   Our analysis code is maintained at [https://github.com/HCALPFG](https://github.com/HCALPFG).
 I wrote some template code to help new members of the group at [https://github.com/HCALPFG/HcalTupleAnalyzerExample](https://github.com/HCALPFG/HcalTupleAnalyzerExample).